Vegan Egg Salad

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-- Parsley — If you don’t have fresh, substitute dried parsley.
+• Parsley — If you don’t have fresh, substitute 1/2 teaspoon dried parsley.

-- Green onions — You can sub chopped yellow onion.
+• Green onions — You can substitute chopped yellow onion.

-- Ground Turmeric — We’ll add a pinch of turmeric for color
+• Seasoning — We’ll add a pinch of ground turmeric (for color), paprika, and dried thyme.

 You can substitute Cashew Cream for the vegan mayo and it works, although you might need to add a little more cashew cream to achieve the same consistency as the mayo.